Welcome to today's edition of the Rush 24-7 podcast.

 The competing forces tugging at President Obama play out on opposite sides of the Capitol Tuesday.

-The chances of bipartisanship rode on a private negotiation inside the Senate Finance Committee still working in spite of another missed deadline and a fresh round of skepticism on a health care bill that might get a Republican vote.
+The chances of bipartisanship rode on a private negotiation inside the Senate Finance Committee, still working in spite of another missed deadline and a fresh round of skepticism on a health care bill that might get a Republican vote or three.

-Or three, and the fires of partisanship roar in public deliberations, denunciations on the House floor, or a vote to condemn Representative Joe Wilson will highlight a rogue Republican voice and maybe remind the public of why they're not crazy about either party in Washington these days.
+And the fires of partisanship roar in public deliberations, denunciations on the House floor, where a vote to condemn Representative Joe Wilson will highlight a rogue Republican voice and maybe remind the public of why they're not crazy about either party in Washington these days.

 Partisanship squeezing the Obama health care bill?